Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Simulations

 }

-We now fit the GCD in the overidentified case.
-This will happen whenever there is more than one instrument/environment.
-The data generation follows the structural equation model:
+The CD/GCD constraints overidentify $\beta_0$ whenever there is more than one instrument/environment.
+We consider data generating model:

-All exogenous variables $(h,\epsilon_1,\epsilon_2,\epsilon_3,\epsilon_y)$ are standard normal.
+All exogenous variables $(H,\epsilon_1,\epsilon_2,\epsilon_3,\epsilon_Y)$ are standard normal.
 The true parameter value is $\beta_0=(0,1,0)$ because only $X_2$ has a causal effect on $Y$.
-The hidden confounder $h$ will cause OLS to be inconsistent.
+The hidden confounder $H$ will cause OLS to be inconsistent.
 The sample size is $n=200$.
 We simulate $N=500$ runs.

 We consider four estimators: GCD (using both $E_1$ and $E_2$), GCDE1 (uses only environment $E_1$), GCDE2 (uses only environment $E_2$), and OLS (ordinary least squares).
-For the GCD, the two--step estimator is used since the two environments overidentify $\beta$.
-For initial weight for the GCD two-stage we use
+Note that GCDE1 is equivalent to the CD using $E_1$ to indicate the environment of the observation.
+GCDE2 is not equivalent to a CD estimator because $E_2$ is a continuous environment.
+For the GCD, the two--step estimator is used since the two environments overidentify $\beta_0$.
+For initial GCD weight matrix we use